DaoChaShao/py-st-ml-mlp/README.md

 **non-linearly separable problem**, making it an ideal playground for experimenting with neural networks and understanding how MLPs can learn complex decision boundaries.

+This project provides a complete machine learning workflow demo using Streamlit and Keras.
+It covers data preprocessing, model training, and testing.
+Users can upload datasets, handle missing or duplicate values, visualize data distributions, and train a Multi-Layer Perceptron (MLP) model for binary classification.

 **DATA DESCRIPTION**
 ---
 Dataset Name: [Exclusive XOR Playground](https://www.kaggle.com/datasets/martininf1n1ty/exclusive-xor-dataset)